Calcium and Vitamin D: the backbones of bone health

 2. Vitamin D: Calcium’s trusted companion

-As noted above, vitamin D plays a crucial role in bone health — think of it as the Gayle to calcium’s Oprah.
+Vitamin D plays a crucial role in bone health — think of it as the Gayle to calcium’s Oprah.
 Emerging science has shown that vitamin D allows calcium to be sufficiently absorbed in the gut and used by the body.

 In addition to supporting the absorption of calcium, vitamin D also aids in bone growth and remodeling.
-Without adequate vitamin D, bones can break more easily, and even become misshapen.

 Vitamin D does not occur naturally in many foods.
 The best source of vitamin D is through direct sun exposure during the brightest part of the day.
 Of course, not everyone is fortunate enough to reside in a region where this is possible year round.
 For this reason, supplementation is often recommended.
 The recommended dose range for ages 9 through 70 is between 600 and 4,000 IU per day.